deephdc/deep-docs/source/user/howto/train-model-remotely.rst

 This is a step by step guide on how to train a general model from the `DEEP Marketplace <https://marketplace.deep-hybrid-datacloud.eu/>`__ with your own dataset, in the :doc:`DEEP Dashboard <../overview/dashboard>`.

-A practical application of this tutorial would be to train a `generic image classifier <https://github.com/deephdc/DEEP-OC-image-classification-tf>`__ on a custom dataset to create a `plant classifier <https://github.com/deephdc/DEEP-OC-plants-classification-tf>`__, for example.
+In this tutorial we will see how to retrain a `generic image classifier <https://github.com/deephdc/DEEP-OC-image-classification-tf>`__ on a custom dataset to create a `phytoplankton classifier <https://github.com/deephdc/DEEP-OC-phytoplankton-classification-tf>`__.
+If you want to follow along, you can download the toy phytoplankton dataset :fa:`download` `here <https://api.cloud.ifca.es:8080/swift/v1/public-datasets/phytoplankton-mini.zip>`__.

 .. admonition:: Requirements